nickwallen/whisper-note/README.md

 No more manual sifting, no more copy-pasting.
 You get accurate, tailored updates in seconds, so you can focus on your real work—not on reporting it.

+**Note:**

+That's the vision, but we're far from that today.
+Consider the description above aspirational for now.

 ## Usage

 ### Setup